Santissima Trinità dei Pellegrini, Rome: History

 Urged by Filippo Neri, by 1540 lay members of his order gathered at the church of San Girolamo della Carità.
 Neri soon had Pope Paul III recognise the group as the Confraternita della Santissima Trinita de' Pellegrini e de' Convalescenti (Fraternity of the Holy Trinity of Pilgrims and Convalescent).
 For the Jubilee of 1550, the group took on the burden of hosting pilgrims, with particular regard for those who came from distant lands.
 After Holy Year, the association cared for the convalescent poor, discharged from city hospitals.
 In 1558, Pope Paul IV assigned them the dilapidated church of San Benedetto in Arenula.
 The next year, the fraternity bought a house near the church to be used as a hospital-hospice.
 For the Jubilee of 1575, the fraternity hosted more than 180,000 pilgrims.

 The fraternity ultimately razed the decrepit church, and the first stone for the present church was laid on February 26, 1587.
 The consecration took place on June 12, 1616 and the church was titled initially Santissima Trinità e San Benedetto.
 In subsequent centuries the parish and adjacent buildings continued to serve as a hospice for pilgrims, or as a hospital.

 In 2008 Pope Benedict XVI entrusted the parish to the Priestly Fraternity of St. Peter (FSSP), a society of apostolic life dedicated to the celebration and preservation of the Tridentine Mass, the 1962 form of which is authorised, under certain conditions, for continued use within the Catholic Church.
 The SS Trinità dei Pellegrini church provides the Mass in this form for the local community, as well as for tourists and pilgrims.

 As the home parish of the Latin Mass in Rome, Santissima Trinità hosts numerous visiting clergy who celebrate the Latin mass, including Archbishop Alexander King Sample of Portland in Oregon, Bishop Athanasius Schneider of Astana, Kazakhstan, and Raymond Cardinal Burke.

 Art and architecture

-Facade
+Façade

 In 1722, a Piedmontese merchant, Giovanni Battista de' Rossi, commissioned the architect Giuseppe Sardi to build the partially concave, late-Baroque style façade using designs by Francesco De Sanctis.
 The stucco statues on the façade, depicting the four evangelists, were completed by Bernardino Ludovisi.
-The adjacent building to the facade (left of the church when facing the facade) was the former hospice of the confraternity.
+The adjacent building to the façade (left of the church when facing the façade) was the former hospice of the confraternity.